christophermarek/Terra/devblog/(8) AI Design and planning + Refractor.md

 ## engine work

-bounds drawing

-## Pathfinding updates
+bounds drawing is done we just set to wall all the surface objects

 Problems:
-- no diagonal paths
+- no diagonal paths (done)
 - we dont care about barriers in the path and surface objects go ontop of eachother
-- surfaceObjects dont consider their own bounds when pathing.
+- surfaceObjects dont consider their own bounds when pathing. (done)

-This eating system doesnt work properly.
-Still eats at constant rate even if no food.

-## Ai design

-Need to have a brain properties file for each type of ai i guess because when I want a central place to store each ai property so I can load it when I spawn a new surfaceObject in
+Diagonal paths is fixed.
+Tree barriers dont render properly I think it is svg issues.

+## back to pathing to food

+Now that this is done, the ai paths to a bush properly.

+Now I want the AI to path to bush then go idle

+So now we need an idle action

+Ai needs to be hungry,
+eat and get full
+once full wait until hungry again -> path to another bush.

 ## Removing Game console